MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace07-sample.md

       Collection<PSObject> result;     // Will hold the result
                                        // of running the cmdlets.

       // Create a runspace.
-We can not use the RunspaceInvoke class
+We can't use the RunspaceInvoke class
       // because we need to get at the underlying runspace to
       // explicitly add the commands.
 Notice that no PSHost object is
       // supplied to the CreateRunspace method so the default host is